 Once you’ve completed your mammogram, a radiologist who is a specially trained physician in the area of diagnostic imaging, will interpret your exam and compare it to any previous mammograms you may have had in order to detect any changes.
 The radiologist will then create a report that will go to your referring healthcare provider.

 A written summary of mammogram results must be delivered within 30 days, according to U.S. law, although typically, it’s faster than that.
-“In our office the results come back within two to three business days,” says Dr. Boatsman.
+“In our office the results come back within two to three business days,” says Boatsman.
 Sometimes, if a radiologist is on hand, you can learn your results during your appointment.
-If the radiologist finds something to suggest cancer is present, they must make an effort to provide results as soon as possible.
+If the radiologist finds something to suggest cancer is present, they must try to provide results as soon as possible.

 Reach out to your HCP or imaging center if you don’t hear back after 10 to 14 days.
 Never presume that your results are normal.
-Someone must tell you that’s the case.
+Someone needs to tell you that’s the case.